Delensing Galaxy Surveys: Reconstruction of the deflection angle field

 We first demonstrate the reconstruction procedure described in \Sref{sec:alpha_from_epsilon}.
 We use the high-redshift galaxy sample (0.9$<$z$<$1.1) in \Fref{fig:alpha_arrow} with a magnitude cut of $i<24$ to simulate what is expected in a magnitude-limited dataset.
 In the 20$\times$20 deg$^{2}$ area, there are $\sim$2.68/arcmin$^{2}$ galaxies in this sample.
 The median redshift is $\sim1.0$.
 We pixelate the $\epsilon$ values into a 600$\times$600 grid, with each pixel being 2$\times$2 arcmin$^{2}$.
 The rms of the ellipticity distribution per component (i.e. shape noise per shear component) is $\sim0.27$ at this magnitude cut.
 We then apply a 20 arcminute rms Gaussian smoothing to the maps to suppress noise \citep{1993ApJ...404..441K}.
 The $\epsilon$ maps are converted to $\kappa$ maps according to \Eref{eq:ks_ft}.
 From the $\kappa$ maps we reconstruct the lensing potential $\Psi$ according to \Eref{eqn:kappa}.
 And finally we calculate the $\vec{\alpha}$ field using \Eref{eqn:fourier_alpha}.
 The left panel of \Fref{fig:kappa_psi_maps} shows the series of maps generated in this procedure.
 The right panel of \Fref{fig:kappa_psi_maps} shows the same series of maps but using the true $\kappa$ instead of using $\epsilon$ to make the $\kappa$ maps.
 The difference in the two panels comes from shape noise as well as errors introduced in \Eref{eq:ks_ft}.
 The median error in the reconstructed $\vec{\alpha}$ compared to the true $\vec{\alpha}$ in the simulations is $\sim 30$ degrees in the direction angle of and $50\%$ in the magnitude of $\vec{\alpha}$.
-Several sources of intrinsic errors are expected in this reconstruction due to the following reasons: \begin{itemize} \item The size of the field limits the contribution of large scale modes to the reconstruction.
-This factor is the dominant one. \item We have implicitly assumed the average $\kappa$ is approximately the same as the $\kappa$ at the median redshift of the sample. \item The galaxy intrinsic shape introduces noise in the $\kappa$ maps and therefore the reconstruction. \item Numerical errors in the simulation, interpolation and the flat sky approximation -- these are expected to be negligible. \end{itemize}
+The reconstruction degrades when reducing the area of the simulation used.
+With a factor of $\sim$8 smaller area, the reconstruction is essentially consistent with noise.
+This confirms that most of the power in the deflection field comes from the large scales.
+Several other sources of intrinsic errors are expected in this reconstruction: \begin{itemize} \item We have implicitly assumed the average $\kappa$ is approximately the same as the $\kappa$ at the median redshift of the sample. \item The galaxy intrinsic shape introduces noise in the $\kappa$ maps and therefore the reconstruction. \item Numerical errors in the simulation, interpolation and the flat sky approximation -- these are expected to be negligible. \end{itemize}

 Next, we demonstrate the reconstruction procedure based on the foreground galaxy distribution, described in \Sref{sec:alpha_from_deltag}.
 We construct the $\kappa$ map using galaxies from $z=0$ to $z=1$, weighted by the lensing kernel $W(\chi)$ (\Eref{eqn:weightgl}).
 We assume a constant bias $b=2.0$ and a magnitude cut of $i<24$.
 The $\Psi$ and $\vec{\alpha}$ maps are then obtained as before.
 The $\kappa$ and the final $\vec{\alpha}$ maps from this approach are shown in \Fref{fig:kappag}.
 We find that the $\vec{\alpha}$ map reconstructed in this fashion is much less noisy given that there is no scatter from associated with shape noise.
 The rms error between the $\kappa$ map generated from the ellipticities and the true $\kappa$ map in our test is $\sim$0.0036, whereas the rms error for the $\kappa$ map generated from the galaxy density is $\sim0.0009$.
 However, the method requires a priori knowledge of galaxy bias before performing the reconstruction.
 The fact that we get good results is likely due to the simplicity of the galaxy assignment in the simulations.